charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 <p class="table-caption">T4 is the odds to cast [[Scapeshift]] on turn four, which wins on the spot.
 T4.5 refers to hard-casting [[Primeval Titan:Titan]] on T4, which often stabilizes the board right away, but doesn't win until the next turn.
 Values are cumulative, so "≤T5" is the sum of T4 odds, T4.5 odds, and T5 odds.
 All values ±1%.</p>

+After taking uncertainties into account, the difference between [[Farseek]] and [[Explore]] is not statistically significant for Titan Shift.
+If you think you'd rather have a land in the late game, play [[Farseek]].
+If you'd rather draw a card, play [[Explore]].
+I know which I prefer.
+If [[Valakut, the Molten Pinnacle:Valakut]] is online, I don't mind drawing a card, since the deck has so few dead draws.
+If [[Valakut, the Molten Pinnacle:Valakut]] is offline, digging for more action is *much* better than making a triggerless land drop.

+The case is even stronger for [[Sheltered Thicket]].

+[[Sheltered Thicket]] performs a hair better than [[Cinder Glade]].
+I was initially skeptical, but after proxying up the deck and goldfishing a few dozen games, this makes sense.
+It's pretty easy to get a tapped land onto the battlefield by turn four or five without messing up our curve, and I found myself cycling [[Sheltered Thicket]] regularly.

+And if two cards perform equally well in the early game, we're probably better off picking the one that's better for the late game -- the one that draws a card.

+In Titan Shift, [[Sheltered Thicket]] performs a bit better than [[Cinder Glade]].
+After proxying up the deck and goldfishing a bunch of hands, this is believable.

+The difference between [[Explore]] and [[Farseek]] is not statistically significant.

 The numbers tell more or less the same story we saw for Titan Breach. [[Taiga]] and [[Shivan Oasis]] behave similarly.
 The difference comes up about once every 50 games. [[Cinder Glade]] is about halfway between them – it’s only better than [[Shivan Oasis]] about once every 100 games!
 And as the game goes on, the ability to cycle [[Sheltered Thicket]] becomes more and more of an advantage.

 ## Caveats and Conclusions

+Farseek better at getting double green for sideboard cards like obstinate baloth

+Explore can make it tougher to mulligan

+explore works from the top of the deck. better against Leonin Arbiter.
+Can get downright abusive with Courser of Kruphix.

+Sheltered Thicket needs mana to cycle that you might want to use for Lightning Bolt

 The Titan Shift numbers suggest that by turn five, [[Sheltered Thicket]] is better than Taiga.
 There’s reason to be skeptical.
 As noted above, the model plays each game every possible way and keeps the best outcome.
 If the model cycles [[Sheltered Thicket]] and doesn’t like what it finds, it essentially gets to rewind and do something else instead.
 In effect, the computer has superhuman “instincts” about when there’s something good on top of the deck.